Teaching and Learning

 Oak Lodge School, as a special academy converter, is dedicated to the provision of a broad and balanced curriculum that meets the requirements of its funding agreement with the Secretary of State for Education.

-This includes English, maths and science, religious, careers and relationships education at levels appropriate to the developmental understanding of our students.
+This includes English, Maths and Science, as well as religious, careers and relationships education at levels appropriate to the developmental understanding of our students.
 Our curriculum is particularly focussed on independent and collaborative learning, personal development and understanding of our shared spiritual, moral, social and cultural heritage, reflecting the fundamental values of British society.

 If a student cannot learn the way we teach, we should teach the way they learn.